 Egyptians use their Embalming card to help keep their deck trim and uncluttered.
-Passive abilities are always in effect, so Embalming may be used whenever you Pay during an Action, Exhaust ability, Solstice effect, or while developing!
-It is not triggered if the cost is entirely paid by spending or instead.
+Passive abilities are always in effect, so Embalming may be used whenever you Pay abilities and Action, Exhaust ability, Solstice effect, or while developing!
+It is not triggered if the cost is entirely paid by spending or cost is entirely paid.